cloudposse/build-harness/README.md

 ## DevOps Accelerator for Startups

-Work directly with our team of DevOps experts via email, slack, and video conferencing.

 We are a [**DevOps Accelerator**][commercial_support].
 We'll help you build your cloud infrastructure from the ground up so you can own it.
 Then we'll show you how to operate it and stick around for as long as you need us.

+[![Learn More](https://img.shields.io/badge/learn%20more-success.svg?style=for-the-badge)][commercial_support]

+Work directly with our team of DevOps experts via email, slack, and video conferencing.

 We deliver 10x the value for a fraction of the cost of a full-time engineer.
 Our track record is not even funny.
 If you want things done right and you need it done FAST, then we're your best bet.

-[![Learn More](https://img.shields.io/badge/learn%20more-success.svg?style=for-the-badge)][commercial_support]

-- **Implementation.** You'll get everything you need from the ground up built using 100% infrastructure as code.
+- **Reference Architecture.** You'll get everything you need from the ground up built using 100% infrastructure as code.
+- **Release Engineering.** You'll have end-to-end CI/CD with unlimited staging environments.
+- **Site Reliability Engineering.** You'll have total visibility into your apps and microservices.
+- **Security Baseline.** You'll have built-in governance with accountability and audit logs for all changes.
+- **GitOps.** You'll be able to operate your infrastructure via Pull Requests.
 - **Training.** You'll receive hands-on training so your team can operate what we build.
 - **Questions.** You'll have a direct line of communication between our teams via a Shared Slack channel.
 - **Troubleshooting.** You'll get help to triage when things aren't working.
 - **Code Reviews.** You'll receive constructive feedback on Pull Requests.
-- **Bug Fixes.** We'll rapidly work to fix any bugs in our projects.
+- **Bug Fixes.** We'll rapidly work with you to fix any bugs in our projects.

 ## Slack Community